 Football: Scott Yates

 Scott Yates has coached football at Kent Denver School for more than 35 years.
-He is currently the second-winningest active coach in Colorado high school sports, and the second-winningest Colorado high school coach of all-time!
+He is currently tied for the winningest Colorado high school coach of all-time!
 Coach Yates has been recognized as Coach of the Year on numerous occasions and is a member of the Colorado High School Coaches Association Hall of Fame.
 He has also coached baseball and basketball at Kent Denver, as well as football at Arizona State University.
 He played football for the University of Colorado.

 Under Coach Yates, Kent Denver has won three football State Championships.
 In 2016, the team was runner up.